 Is it a legal (statutory or contractual) requirement for you to provide us with your personal data?

-In order to answer your query we need to process the personal data that you provide (including Special Category Data relating to your health if you provide it).
+In order to provide you with the Services we will need to obtain and process certain personal data (including Special Category Data relating to your health) from you or from a third-party referrer.